IELTS Speaking Archives - EngExam.info

 What environmental impact does travelling have?

-Do you live in a city or in the countryside?
+Where do you live – the city or the countryside?

 If you could move, where would you prefer to live and why?